-- Intentional actions that harm, intimidate or humiliate another person physically, emotionally and/or socially.

-- Stalking

-- Hurtful teasing or making fun of someone

-- Cyberbullying

-- Repeated behaviors over time - Actions which occur within the context of an imbalance of power between the bully and the victim.
+- Intentional actions that harm, intimidate or humiliate another person physically, emotionally and/or socially. - Repeated behaviors over time - Actions which occur within the context of an imbalance of power between the bully and the victim.

 Because we believe every student deserves a safe learning environment, the Kenton County School District is committed to dealing with bullying behaviors in our schools.